DavidDeSimone/OpenCloudSaves/README.md

 2. Run the Install.Desktop and agree to usage terms
 3. Once the download is complete, run "OpenCloudSave.desktop" - it should be located on your desktop.
 4. Add "OpenCloudSave" as a non-steam game if you want to launch it in game mode.
+5. If on the Steam Deck, I recommend using the "Browser" control configuration in Game Mode.

 ## Windows